Important information about how to use Getty stock images on your site.

 - We’ll charge the same card you use to pay for your site subscription.

 - Getty Images may be subject to state and local sales taxes.
 If your purchase is subject to tax, you’ll see it added at checkout.
-To learn more, visit our guides on taxes in the United States, European Union, or Australia.
+To learn more, visit our guides on taxes in the United States, United Kingdom, European Union, Canada, or Australia.

-- You can review invoices for your Getty Images purchases in the Billing & Account panel.
+- You can review invoices for your Getty Images purchases in the Billing panel.

-Please license any Getty Images that you use publicly, including images that you share to social networks or set as a page thumbnail.
+Please license any Getty Images that you use publicly, including images that you share to social networks or set as a page featured image.
 The watermarked preview images are there for you to get a feel for how an image would look on your site.
+Until you license the image, the preview will be low-resolution.

 - You'll license images directly through your Squarespace account.

-- You’ll have a high-resolution version to keep and use anywhere on your site.
+- When the license is purchased, you’ll have a high-resolution version to keep and use anywhere on your Squarespace site and with related Squarespace services, like Email Campaigns.

 If you keep a watermarked image without licensing it, your live site will have a banner stating "This page is using preview images from Getty Images.
 Please purchase them to remove the banner."
-Visitors will see this banner on all pages of your site.
+This banner will appear on all pages of your site.

-After a period of time, you may receive a takedown notice, or the image may be automatically removed from your site.
+After a while, you may receive a takedown notice, or the image may be automatically removed from your site.

 Am I eligible?

-- To license Getty Images to your site, you must have an active, paid website on Squarespace.
+- To license Getty Images to your site, you must have an active, paid Squarespace website.

 - During your trial, you can only preview images.

-- Admins, Content Editors, and Store Managers can license Getty Images.
-To allow these contributors to make Getty purchases, check Allow Non-Admins to Purchase Assets in the Permissions panel.
+- Admins, Website Editors, and Store Managers can license Getty Images.
+To allow these contributors to make Getty purchases, check Allow Non-Admins to Purchase Assets for each contributor in the Permissions & Ownership panel.
 To restrict licensing to Admins only, uncheck this setting.

-- If your Squarespace 7 site's billing is linked to Squarespace 5, you'll need to unlink billing to use Getty Images.
+- If your site's billing is linked to Squarespace 5, you'll need to unlink billing to use Getty Images.

 A banner says I'm previewing a Getty Image, but I can't see a watermarked image

-- If any content areas on your site are hidden, such as sidebars, page headers, page footers, or intro areas, use the Style Editor to display them.
-Check each area for watermarked images.
+- If any content areas on your site are hidden, such as sidebars, page headers, page footers, or intro areas, use your style settings to display them.

 Which contributors can purchase Getty Images?

-By default, Site Owners, Admins, Content Editors, and Store Managers can license images.
-You can prevent Content Editors and Store Managers from purchasing images by unchecking Allow Non-Admins to Purchase Assets in the Permissions panel.
+By default, Site Owners, Admins, Website Editors, and Store Managers can license images.
+You can prevent Website Editors and Store Managers from purchasing images by unchecking Allow Non-Admins to Purchase Assets in the Permissions & Ownership panel.

 If I edited an image and want to start over, do I have to license it again?